GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 🔥 **Tips:**

-"Functionality" fields are **Global fields**: fields that are accessible not under a specific type (such as `Post` or `User`), but under all the types from the GraphQL schema (while being defined only once).
+To support "functionality" fields efficiently, Gato GraphQL has created the concept of [Global fields](https://gatographql.com/guides/special-features/global-fields/): Fields that are accessible not under a specific type (such as `Post` or `User`), but under all the types from the GraphQL schema (while being defined only once).

 </div>